Practicals in Ethometry – Cologne

 Examples of study species, present in the zoo:

 The observations being carried out by groups, it is needed to compose the groups before the arrival in Cologne.
-On the other hand, the species must be chosen at least two weeks before the stage to start the bibliographic search.
+On the other hand, the species must be chosen at least three weeks before the stage to start the bibliographic search.
 Thinking to a second choice species is recommended.
 There are only one group of students per enclosure.